 Hotels are starting to feel the effects of the flood of over 500,000 new short-term rentals.
 New York, which has the largest concentration of Airbnb rentals, is seeing declines in year-over-year RevPAR (Revenue per Available Room). ¬†Vacation websites such as HomeAway have changed their entire business model from subscription based to a commission based fee structure.
 Vacation rental manager, that were once able to charge a 50% management fee, are now charging only half that.
 These are some real ways that Airbnb’s growth is reverberating through the halls of the hospitality industry.

 Airbnb isn’t just impacting other short-term rental options.
-Residential real estate investors are beginning to realize that short-term rental offer a fresh opportunity; creating better cash flows and an entirely new way of evaluating potential investments.
-OTA’s, such as Priceline and Expedia, are digging there trenches, preparing for a long battle over what user experience travelers will prefer when booking their future getaways.
+Residential real estate investors are beginning to realize that short-term rental offers a fresh opportunity; creating better cash flows and an entirely new way of evaluating potential investments.
+OTA’s, such as Priceline and Expedia, are digging their trenches, preparing for a long battle over what user experience travelers will prefer when booking their future getaways.

 The questions and prognostication into the future of Airbnb are endless.
 But, where there are Airbnb questions, AirDNA has the answers!